 Our Priorities for the Session

-Throughout the special session, we will be engaging on bills that support our Aspire United 2030 community goals of ensuring more North Texas students graduate high school prepared for success, more adults find and keep jobs that provide financial stability, and more of our neighbors gain access to quality health care.
+Throughout this special session (and potentially others), we engage on bills that support our Aspire United 2030 goals of ensuring more North Texas students graduate high school prepared for success, more adults find and keep jobs that provide financial stability, and more of our neighbors gain access to quality health care.

-Bills will move quickly during the special session.
-Watch for our Advocacy Alerts , which will include information on how the issue impacts our Aspire United 2030 goals and how to contact your representatives.
+Generally, bills move quickly during a special session, so we encourage you to sign up and watch for our Advocacy Alerts, which includes information on how certain issues impact our Aspire United 2030 goals and when to contact your elected officials.

 - Changes to the foster care system